molonc/Epiclomal/README.md

 Contains the Epiclomal python package.
 Package includes software to run Epiclomal clustering as well as clustering evaluation script.

 ### process_real_data
-Contains R scripts to process real data to be ingestable by REpiclomal in R and Epiclomal in Python.
+Contains R scripts to process DNA methylation data given a set of functional regions to be ingestable by REpiclomal in R and Epiclomal in Python.

 ### REpiclomal
 Contains REpiclomal R package.
 Contains non-probabilistic clustering method calling functions, visualization functions, and epiclomal evaluation functions.

 ### scripts
 Contains R scripts that are called by various parts of the epiclomal workflow.
 Scripts mainly call functions found in REpiclomal R package.
+These R scripts generate synthetic data, run non-probabilistic methods and generate plots.
+Some of the requirements for scripts are: MCMCpack, densityCut (https://bitbucket.org/jerry00/densitycut_dev) and its requirements, NbClust, pcaMethods, pheatmap, argparse.

 ### snakemake
 Contains Snakefiles and config files that run Epiclomal workflow for real and synthetic data.